Keller, Royals complete season sweep of Brewers with 6-3 win

+MILWAUKEE (AP) — Brad Keller is doing his part to make sure the Kansas City Royals withstand the injuries that have decimated their starting rotation.

-MILWAUKEE (AP) — Nicky Lopez hit a bases-loaded, tiebreaking double, Brad Keller earned his first win in over six weeks and the Kansas City Royals completed a season sweep of the Milwaukee Brewers with a 6-3 win on Wednesday.
+Keller earned his first win in over six weeks Wednesday to help the Royals complete a season sweep of the Milwaukee Brewers with a 6-3 victory.

+His solid performance came one day after Mike Minor’s strong outing in a 5-2 triumph at Milwaukee.
+The Royals need other starters to step up after Danny Duffy and Brady Singer both went on the injured list Tuesday.

+“Mikey going out there and giving a strong six innings yesterday, I just wanted to follow suit,” Keller said.
+“Honestly, that was my goal.
+I feel like whenever we go on good streaks, the starters are usually rolling.”

 On an afternoon when the Brewers made a pair of errors that caused Kansas City’s first five runs to be unearned, two of the loudest ovations at the stadium came when the scoreboard showed video clips of Milwaukee Bucks players asking fans to get loud.

-The Bucks won their first NBA championship since 1971 on Tuesday night, beating the Phoenix Suns in Game 6 in the downtown arena about three miles away.
+The Bucks won their first NBA championship since 1971 on Tuesday night, beating the Phoenix Suns in Game 6 in the downtown arena about three miles away from American Family Field.
+About a dozen Brewers players attended the Bucks’ title-clinching victory Tuesday night.

-Jorge Soler added a towering homer in the eighth inning as the Royals continued their improbable season-long mastery of the Brewers.

-The Brewers lead the NL Central and the Royals are last in the AL Cen tral, yet Kansas City won all four meetings this year.
-The Royals swept a two-game series in Kansas City on May 18-19 and won 5-2 at Milwaukee on Tuesday.
+Brewers pitcher Eric Lauer dismissed the notion that played a factor in their team’s sluggish performance Wednesday.

+“I think it’s an easy thing to equate that,” Lauer said.
+“But everybody here, we’re all professionals.
+This is our job.
+This is what we do.
+I don’t think it has anything to do with it.
+It’s just circumstance; it happened to look that way.”

+Lauer went to the Bucks’ clincher before starting Wednesday’s game.
+He struck out six and allowed two unearned runs in five innings.

 Keller (7-9) struck out six and allowed three runs and two walks in 6 2/3 innings to pick up a win for the first time since June 4.
-Keller had gone 0-5 with two no-decisions over his last seven starts, though he’s pitched well in his three July appearances.
+Keller had gone 0-5 with two no-decisions over his last seven starts.

+But he has allowed only six runs over 20 2/3 innings in three July appearances.
+Keller credits his improvement to mechanical adjustments.

+“I feel like my slider’s been better,” Keller said.
+“My fastball command has been better.
+I feel like today, especially, I’ve been able to pitch in more, which has always been one of my strengths in the previous few years.
+I feel like that’s one thing I kind of got away from.”

 Scott Barlow retired the side in order in the ninth for his fifth save in eight opportunities.

-Kansas City couldn’t get a single runner on base against Eric Lauer in the first three innings, but a wild throw to first by Brewers third baseman Luis Urías allowed Whit Merrifield to reach second to lead off the fourth.
-Andrew Benintendi hit an RBI double with two outs and scored on Hunter Dozier’s bloop hit.
+Kansas City couldn’t get a single runner on base in the first three innings, but a wild throw to first by Brewers third baseman Luis Urías allowed Whit Merrifield to reach second to start the fourth.
+Andrew Benintendi doubled home Merrifield with two outs and scored on Hunter Dozier’s bloop hit.

 The Brewers pulled ahead with a three-run rally in the fifth that included an RBI double from Christian Yelich.